edalorzo/fundamental-programming/README.rst

 Note: The annotations ``@JsonCreator``, and ``@JsonProperty`` are part of the Jackson annotations library and they are used by this library to decide how to serialize a Java object into a JSON string and deserialize it back into a Java object.
 Since the class has no setter methods, the ``@JsonCreator`` annotation states which constructor must be used during deserialization, and ``@JsonProperty`` simply maps JSON property fields to the corresponding arguments of the constructor.

 Another place where immutability can also be easily exploited is in the definition of `Value Objects <https://martinfowler.com/eaaCatalog/valueObject.html>`_.
 Every business domain has a set of business value objects that are highly reusable.
 For example, in our banking application example, instead of defining a bank account number as a String, we define a value object to represent it and encapsulate some validation with it.
-The advantage of value objects is that they pull their own semantic weight at the same time that they properly validate constraints over the encapsulated value.
+The advantage of value objects is that they pull their own semantic weight at the same time that they properly validate constraints over the encapsulated data.
 And as a bonus advantage they are highly reusable.

 .. code-block:: java